John-OK/hellobirdie/docs/backend/setup/details/step2-environment-configuration.md

 > **Important**: In Step 3, you'll set up both configurations:
 >
-> - The Docker configuration is handled automatically by `docker-compose.yml`
+> - The Docker configuration is handled automatically by `docker-compose.yml` using the project root `.env`
 > - The local PostgreSQL setup requires manual database and user creation (Step 3, Section 5.4)
 >
-> The Django settings will detect which environment you're using and select the appropriate connection string.
+> The Django settings will detect which environment you're using and select the appropriate connection string from the backend `.env` file.

 ### 4.2 Environment Variables in a Full-Stack Project